jameschapman19/cca_zoo/docs/joss/paper.md

 ---
-title: '_CCALoss-Zoo: A collection of Regularized, Deep Learning based, Kernel, and Probabilistic _CCALoss methods in a scikit-learn style framework'
+title: 'CCA-Zoo: A collection of Regularized, Deep Learning based, Kernel, and Probabilistic CCA methods in a scikit-learn style framework'
 tags: